djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 Although Beane declined, the Red Sox promoted Theo Epstein to GM in November 2002.
 Under Epstein, they adopted a more data-driven approach, complemented by their substantial financial resources.
 In 2004, only two years after the attempt to hire Beane, the Red Sox broke their 86-year Curse of the Bambino by winning the World Series, and again in 2007.

-Fast forward to today, the Dodgers won the 2024 World Series while employing one of baseball's largest analytics departments (47+ personnel, compared to 3 in 1988) and maintaining MLB's highest payroll.
+Fast forward to today, the Dodgers won the 2024 World Series while employing one of baseball's largest analytics departments (47+ personnel, compared to 3 in 1988) and maintaining one of MLB's highest payrolls.
 Their championship validated that analytics enables more effective spending rather than reduced spending.

 The 2024 season saw a record nine teams exceed the luxury tax threshold, resulting in $311 million in penalties.
 The Mets, under Steve Cohen, topped the league with a $333 million payroll, while the A's payroll of $66.5 million represents ownership decisions rather than analytical ones.